AdobeDocs/creative-cloud-enterprise-learn.en/help/deploy/cceserial.md

 ![Acrobat after expiration message](assets/acrobatafterexpire.png)

 For all subsequent attempts to launch Acrobat, the end user will be prompted to **Sign In Now** followed by the option to create their own Adobe ID and enter trial mode.
-However, any new Adobe ID created by the end user will not be associated with your organization’s licenses and will cause additional confusion to your users.
+However, any new Adobe ID created by the end user will not be associated with your organization's licenses and will cause additional confusion to your users.

 ![Acrobat Sign in dialog 1](assets/acrobatsignin1.png)